What New Furnace Efficiency Standards Mean for You in 2023

-Where you aware that more than 50% of your home’s energy costs are related to heating and cooling?
-This is why it’s critical to have an energy-efficient HVAC system.
+Would you believe that more than half of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s critical to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at turning natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government offered new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save homeowners money and encourage sustainability.
+In 2022, the Biden Administration proposed new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save money and stimulate sustainability.

 • Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces